tzaremba5/Cross-Subject-BCI-Motor-Imagery-Classification/README.md

 -------
 ## Usage
 1. Download both the training and the evaluation data from the above links and put it into three seperate in their corresponding competition.
+Put these folders in src and cd into src.
 Set the path of these folders as IV_IIa, IV_I, III_IVa or change the paths names in the makefile.

 WARNING: Do not change the names of the subject folders.